mrasadatik/asadatik.dev/CODE_OF_CONDUCT.md

 ## **Scope**

-This Code of Conduct applies to all interactions related to my personal portfolio and any platform I manage, whether it’s through this repository, my website, or related communication channels.
+This Code of Conduct applies to all interactions related to my personal portfolio and any platform I manage, whether it's through this repository, my website, or related communication channels.
 Representation includes any online or offline interaction where you are engaging with my work, including email exchanges or public appearances.

 ## **Reporting Violations**